New Jersey Paternity Issues

 Establishing the paternity of a child born outside of a traditional marriage is a necessary prerequisite for maintaining parental rights or obtaining child support, but paternity issues can be complicated.
-A paternity allegation can be made or defended by a number of people, including the child's mother, the custodial parent (if not the mother), a man representing himself as the child's biological father, the child him- or herself, representatives of any of the above, the Division of Family Development in the Department of Human Services, or any person with a justifiable interest recognized by the court.
-With the help of an experienced child custody lawyer such as Frank E. Tournour and H. Tiffany Weiner or their East Brunswick, New Jersey associates, paternity issues can be settled expediently in order to move forward and build a healthy future.
+A paternity allegation can be made or defended by a number of people, including the child’s mother, the custodial parent (if not the mother), a man representing himself as the child’s biological father, the child him- or herself, representatives of any of the above, the Division of Family Development in the Department of Human Services, or any person with a justifiable interest recognized by the court.
+With the help of an experienced child custody lawyer such as Frank E. Tournour (located in East Brunswick, New Jersey), paternity issues can be settled expediently in order to move forward and build a healthy future.

 When is a man presumed to be the father of a child?